DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Cryogenic Modeling

 The above extraction methodology was repeated for every transistor which had a unique length/width bin, following the flow of Figure \ref{fig:flow_chart}.
-The optimization loop repeats and a Mystic\texttrademark \ specified root mean square deviation (RMSD) is calculated after every iteration.
-The loop continues until the RMSD of the chosen dataset calculated falls below 10 or reaches a specified number of iterations (in this case, three).
-A visual inspection of the resulting model fit and parameter values determines whether another optimization round with adjusted parameter bounds is needed or if the model fit is sufficient.
+The optimization loop repeats and a root mean square deviation (RMSD) is calculated after every iteration.
+The loop continues until it reaches a specified number of iterations (in this case, three) or the RMSD of the chosen dataset calculated falls below 10 $\mu$A, which is less than 10\% error in the high current region across all devices.